TCHouseOwl/sevenconceptsmedia.github.io/index.md

 ---
 # Welcome to Seven Concepts Media

-We provide concise, practical print‑on‑demand books.
+We provide concise, practical print‑on‑demand books and media.

 ## Available Titles